Napsty/icinga2/doc/10-icinga-template-library.md

 #### smart-advanced <a id="plugin-contrib-command-smart-advanced"></a>

 The [check_smart](https://www.claudiokuenzler.com/monitoring-plugins/check_smart.php) plugin uses the `smartctl` command from the `smartmontools` package to monitor SMART values of physical drives.
 Hard, solid state and NVMe drives are supported.
-Both Direct drive access or drive behind a storage controller (such as RAID) are supported.
+Both direct drive access or drives behind a storage controller (such as RAID) are supported.

 `smart_device` is required. `smart_interface` defaults to 'auto'.
 If `smart_device_is_glob` is set to true, a glob expression will be used for the given device(s) in `smart_device`.